-Why is this blog called ebenezer stories?
-Well, one Sunday evening a long time ago, I sat in a little white New England church and heard people tell stories about how God had led them to where they were.
+One Sunday evening, a very long time ago, I sat in a little white New England church and listened to my friends tell stories about how God had led them in life.
 The evening was called an "Ebenezer Night," referring to 1 Samuel 7:12:

 "Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person."
 Colossians 4:6I hope that you find the words here gracious, seasoned with the salt of Christ.

-I love many things: sewing, gardening, quilting, knitting, cooking, reading, walking long distances, cycling, swimming, birds.
+I love many things: sewing, gardening, quilting, knitting, cooking, reading, cycling, swimming, birds.

 In September of 2012, I competed in my first triathlon.
 Training stretched me far past what I thought I could ever do.
 You can read all the triathlon posts here.
-I'm hoping to do more triathlons in the future.
+I'm looking forward to my second triathlon in the spring of 2015.

-I am happy when my house is full of people who feel at home and don't mind emptying the dishwasher.
-If that house full includes all of my far-flung children and one very special little granddaughter, that's even better.
+I enjoy having a house full of people who feel at home and don't mind emptying the dishwasher.
+If that full house includes all of my far-flung children and grandchildren ... even better.

 I live in the South.
 I used to live in New England.
-And before that, I lived in Africa.
+Before that, I lived in Africa - three different times and two different countries, Kenya and Cameroon.
 I've traveled to China, India, and Bolivia in recent years.
-I'm thankful for those opportunities to travel abroad, but also quite content now to be the home port for family and friends around the country and the world.
+I'm thankful for those opportunities to travel abroad, but also quite content now to be the home port for family and friends from around the country and the world.